-Succeeding as a Supervisor is a short, but thorough, three-part introductory program that equips you with the knowledge and skills you need to be effective in your job.
+Succeeding as a Supervisor is a short, but thorough, five day introductory program that equips you with the knowledge and skills you need to be effective in your job.

 Many supervisors rise through their organization from good employee to supervisor without any training.
 The roles and responsibilities of a supervisor are complex and varied, and the skills they need should be learned in a systematic manner focused on improving supervisory performance.

 a supervisor who has been in his or her job two years or less

 someone who is not currently a supervisor but is interested in developing those skills

 a long-term supervisor with no formal supervisor training

 Communicating with Employees

 Leading the Work Team